anjlab/sublime-text-git-autocommit/README.md

  * a text buffer to paste/edit/replace content from clipboard
  * etc.

-Such files usually change a lot during a day, but it's often happen that I need to find a piece of text I had in there some time ago.
+Such files usually change a lot during a day.

+And it's often happen that I need to find a piece of text I had in there some time ago.

 So I decided to create this little Sublime plugin that would automatically track history for such changes.